ScottLogic/blog/_posts/2018-12-21-so-you-heard-about-testing.md

 title: So, you heard about testing…
 date: 2018-12-21 00:00:00 Z
 categories:
-- fbromley
 - People
 author: fbromley
 layout: default_post
 summary: What can testing offer you, and what can you offer it?
 Here's what I have found out about testing as a graduate from a non-computing degree.
 ---

 Are you graduating?
 Or have you recently graduated?
 You’re in an ocean of opportunity, with so many ways   to go it’s impossible to go anywhere.